toddllm/wan2.1-movie-maker/README.md

 - Automatic poster image generation for video thumbnails
 - Restart capability for interrupted generation processes
 - Voice sample feedback system for collecting and processing user feedback
+- Voice exploration and generation tools for creating and managing voice samples
+- Voice status monitoring for tracking generation progress
+- IP address monitoring for servers with dynamic IPs

 ## Requirements